 Emergency Coordinators (EC) are responsible for either creating the initial Emergency Action Plan (EAP), or once developed, reviewing and updating the EAP the EAP annually with any changes.
-Updated EAPs are necessary for changes in names, phone numbers, emergency supplies, evacuation routes, individuals with special needs or individuals with special training such as First Aid, CPR, NERT etc. EAPs are to be submitted annually via e-mail to eap@police.ucsf.edu within one month of the date it was created or last updated.
+Updated EAPs are necessary for changes in names, phone numbers, emergency supplies, evacuation routes, individuals with special needs or individuals with special training such as First Aid, CPR, CERT or NERT, etc. EAPs are to be submitted annually at https://eap.ucsf.edu during the month of August and no later than August 31.
 The EC will also assure there is an adequate number of Floor Wardens and alternant ECs and Floor Wardens designated and trained in order to assure coverage during absences and vacations.